Learning Objectives #

 client.c, a lot of the functionality in

 server.c has been implemented for you.
-Your job is to set up the server to use TCP IPv4 with reusable ports and gracefully close the server when
+Your job is to set up the server to use TCP IPv4 with reusable addresses and ports, and gracefully close the server when

 SIGINT is received.